 Back in Australia, at 20 I suffered a sudden and perplexing breakdown.
 I found myself unable to function and felt confused, alone and lost.
 At a time I should have been launching myself into my young adult life, I felt instead crippled emotionally, physically and relationally.

 Searching for something that would make sense of my experience, I abandoned my hospitality career and embarked on a conscious journey of self development.
 I read endless books, engaged in a wide range of healing modalities, went through many therapeutic processes and undertook a series of trainings - all with a heartfelt drive to understand what causes human suffering and what can be done to alleviate it.

 Pursuing my childhood passion for dancing, acting and singing, I was accepted into a university training in performing and expressive arts.
 I used this intensive academic and experiential training as a further deepening of my self development process, honing my skills in embodiment, creative expression, movement, improvisation, communication, voice work and group process - skills now fundamental to my therapeutic work.

 Around the same time, I began a committed practice of Buddhism & mindfulness - spending time in monastic communities both in Australia and the US.
-I particularly studied the teachings of the late Zen master Shunryu Suzuki; and those of the late great global mindfulness guru Thich Nhat Hanh - in whose teachings I immersed myself for more than a decade of mindfulness training.
+I particularly studied the teachings of the late Zen master Shunryu Suzuki; and was privileged to study under the late great global mindfulness guru Thich Nhat Hanh for more than a decade.